Panel retention ensures visas for SPFL

 "Historically, SPFL clubs have been hugely reliant on the exceptions panel," the governing bodies added.

-And SPFL chief executive Neil Doncaster commented: "Given the significant number of overseas players who enhance our league, and Scotland's relatively small size in comparison to other nations, it was absolutely imperative that we were able to convince the UK government to maintain the exemptions panel.
+SPFL chief executive Neil Doncaster also added: "Given the significant number of overseas players who enhance our league, and Scotland's relatively small size in comparison to other nations, it was absolutely imperative that we were able to convince the UK government to maintain the exemptions panel.

 "Failure to do so would have dramatically compromised the competitiveness of Scottish clubs, particularly when playing in European competitions.